abby1635/CS30/Reviewing Processing-Java/README.md

 - BallStartX: starting position of ball at the beginning of a game, x-axis
 - BallStartY: starting position of ball at the beginning of a game, y-axis
 - BallDiameter: diameter of the ball
+- BallMoveX: number value that moves the ball each frame (default frame rate = 60/s), x-axis
+- BallMoveY: number value that moves the ball each frame (default frame rate = 60/s), y-axis

 Other Ideas
 - Diameter, Radius and Formula to solve these ideas